GraphQLGuide/book/text/type-system/objects.md

 }
 ```

-A field’s type can be anything but an input object.
+A field’s type can be any type but an input object.
 In the `Post` type, the `id` and `text` fields are scalars, while `author` is an object type.

 When selecting a field that has an object type, at least one of that object’s fields must be selected.
-For instance, in the below schema, `post` field is of type `Post`:
+For instance, in the below schema, the `post` field is of type `Post`:

 ```gql
 type Query {